 As July 4th approaches, we can feel the excitement growing in the air!
-Cookouts, flags, festive clothes and decorations, time off work, and fireworks all promise to add to the fun atmosphere that surrounds celebrating our nation.
+Flags, festive decorations, time off from work, and fireworks at home all promise to add to the fun atmosphere that surrounds celebrating our nation.
 Fireworks are stunning, bright, and dangerous, especially for novices who are not experienced.

 Firework Laws in Middle Tennessee

 It’s important to know the laws surrounding fireworks in your city or county as they are all a bit different.
 Some limit the times of year that you are allowed to set off fireworks in the city.
 For example, if you live in the city limits of Mt.
 Juliet, it is ok to sell or use fireworks in the city from June 20 - July 5 and December 10 - January 2 from 10 a.m. to 10 p.m.
 All other times of the year, it is unlawful and carries a fine of $188.

 In Rutherford County, fireworks may be shot and sold.
 However, further regulations are in place regarding days of the year and times of day in cities like Murfreesboro, Smyrna, and LaVergne.